shriyanan/cs-resources/README.md

 # Resources for CS Classes

 These are resources I found helpful while taking these classes!
+Bottom line, work hard, stay positive, and find good friends who you can collaborate study together through these classes.
+I'm also always here to talk or give advice (although I am no expert).
+If there's anything I can do to help, reach out to shriyanan@berkeley.edu and I'll get back to you. :) Best of luck.

 ## CS 61A